jake314159/NodeApiQuick/readme.md

 ## Basic auth

-QuickApi uses basic auth because it is simple and secure (if handled correctly).
-Just a quick overview of basic auth, the username and password is joined with a ':' between and then encoded with base64.
-This is then put into the header '*Authorization*'.
+ApiQuick supports basic auth which is where a username and password is encoded with base64 and put into the '*Authorization*' header.
 An example of sending the username and password 'test' with curl is shown below:
 ```
 curl -H "Authorization: Basic dXNlcjpwYXNz" 127.0.0.1:8080/date
 ```

-Google for proper secure uses of Basic auth, it's up to you to do it right.
-ApiQuick also supports SSL, scroll down for more information.

-The authentication works by you supplying a function that returns either *true* or *false* indicating if the username and password is valid.
-There are a few methods of doing auth with ApiQuick.
+The authentication works by running an authentication function that returns (via a callback) either *true* or *false* indicating if the username and password given is valid.
+There are a few method of doing this.

 ###One